seyong2/seyong2/_posts/2022-07-29-linear-discriminant-analysis.md

 comments: true
 ---

-In today's post, we are going to see what linear discriminant analysis (LDA) is and how it works through an easy example.
-The data used in this example is the same as the one we used to illustrate logistic regression.
-For more information about the data, check out [Kaggle](https://www.kaggle.com/datasets/gabrielsantello/advertisement-click-on-ad).
-Let's have a look at the scatter plot below where we have **Daily Internet Usage** and **Age** on the $x$- and $y$-axis, respectively, for both users who clicked on the ad or not.
-Seemingly, the consumers who use more internet on a daily basis are less likely to have clicked on the ad.
-On the other hand, the variable, **Age**, does not seem to separate the consumers who clicked on the add from those who did not.
-If we are interested in having a new axis based on the two variables, instead of two as we have now, how can it be drawn in order to separate best two types of consumers?
+In today’s post, we'll explore Linear Discriminant Analysis (LDA) and demonstrate how it works with a straightforward example.
+We'll be using the same dataset as our previous discussion on logistic regression, which identifies whether or not a particular internet user clicked on an advertisement.
+If you want to learn more about the dataset, you can find it on [Kaggle](https://www.kaggle.com/datasets/gabrielsantello/advertisement-click-on-ad).

+Linear Discriminant Analysis (LDA) is a statistical technique widely used in machine learning and statistics to identify a linear combination of features that best separates two or more classes.
+It serves both as a dimensionality reduction tool and a classifier, making it particularly useful in applications like pattern recognition, face recognition, and other areas where accurate classification is essential.

+To demonstrate how LDA works, let's examine the scatter plot below, which shows $Daily$ $Internet$ $Usage$ on the x-axis and $Age$ on the y-axis for users who either clicked on the ad or didn't.
+From the plot, it appears that users with higher daily internet usage are less likely to have clicked on the ad.
+The relationship between higher daily internet usage and the likelihood of clicking an ad can vary.
+Users with high internet usage might be less likely to click ads due to factors like ad fatigue, familiarity with online content, or focus on specific tasks.
+However, this isn't a universal trend, and the impact can depend on the relevance and quality of the ads, as well as the user's interests.
+The relationship is complex and should be validated with data.
+However, the variable Age does not seem to effectively distinguish between users who clicked on the ad and those who didn't.

+Now, suppose we want to create a new axis that combines these two variables into a single one that maximizes the separation between the two types of consumers.
+How should we draw this new axis to best distinguish between those who clicked on the ad and those who didn’t?

 ```
 import numpy as np